 Here’s another video.
-It’s shaky and gray, but it will give you an idea of the narrow road.
+It’s shaky and grey, but it will give you an idea of the narrow road.
 Oh, and please ignore the cheesy music playing in the background.
-It’s apparently the driver’s favorite.
+It’s apparently the driver’s favourite.

 The weather is getting worse now.

 It creaks, makes strange sounds, and even stops abruptly for a few seconds but everyone swears it’s safe.
 This is the Gondola’s Phase 1.
 Phase 2 is closed due to bad weather conditions.

 The ride takes no more than 10 minutes, and it takes you to a place called Kungdoor.
 The Gondola ticket costs ₹400 per person (roundtrip, of course).

 Sounds pretty easy, but there are a couple of problems.
 First, the visibility is so low that I can’t see beyond ten feet.
 Second, since it snowed all night we’re standing on 8 feet of snow, our feet sinking in 2 feet with each step.